 Step 2: Create a Rough Draft

 Now it is time to put your notes on paper.
-Write freely without worrying about any grammatical errors that may have occurred, or whether your choice of words is right or wrong.
+Write freely.
+Don’t worry about any grammatical errors that have occurred.
+It’s okay if your choice of words is right or wrong.
 Follow the racing speed of your thoughts and get all your ideas jotted down on paper.
 And voila, your rough draft, which forms the basic skeleton of your article, is ready.

 Step 3: Refine and Edit your Text